spidernet-io/spiderpool/README.md

 * Have a good performance for assigning and collecting IP.

-* Support to reserve IP who will not be assigned to any pod.
+* Support to reserve IP globally and in an ippool range even if the IP addresses are not assigned and included in an ippool.

-* Included metrics for looking into IP usage and issues.
+* Included metrics for look into IP usage and issues.

-* By CidrManager, it could automatically scale up and down the IP address of the ippool, to distribute IP resource more reasonable between ippool.

 * Support for both ARM64 and ARM64.